Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 ## **Configure user account to authenticate to Web UI**

 By default, SSM Web UI enables user login with default user "admin" and password "ssm@123".
-If user wants define more user accounts, make modification in conf/shiro.ini file.
+If user wants to define more user accounts, make modification in conf/shiro.ini file.

 `[users]` section